ldaptools/ldaptools/docs/en/tutorials/Creating-LDAP-Objects.md

 #### setParameter($name, $value)

 This allows you to set any parameter you want that you can later use within an attribute value to have it resolve to the parameter value.
 See the full explanation of parameters near the start of this document.
+If you simply want to use the value of a separate attribute name then there is no reason to set it here, as all attribute names you define values in are also available as parameters automatically.

 ------------------------
 #### createUser()